canovasjm/osm_maps/README.md

-# osm_maps
+# OSM Maps
-work done with Open Street Maps and R
+Maps with Open Street Maps data and R